nobrakal/lint_ligo/README.md

 The command

 ```
-lint_ligo -r file.rules file.mligo entrypoint
+lint_ligo -s syntax -r file.rules file.ligo entrypoint
 ```

-will lint `file.mligo` (with entry point `entrypoint`) using the rules in `file.rules`.
+will lint `file.ligo` (written in `syntax` with entry point `entrypoint`) using the rules in `file.rules`.

+* If no syntax is specified, the syntax will be inferred.
-Note that you can call the linter without a rules file.
-In this case, only deprecated constants and unused variables will be detected.
+* If no rules are specified, only deprecated constants and unused variables will be detected.

 ## Rules syntax